mpearmain/MarineSense/README.md

 - **Error Checking and Confidence Propagation:** Introduce Bayesian methods to propagate uncertainties and confidence intervals through the DAG, reducing the impact of upstream errors.
 - **Scenario Diversity:** Extend scenario coverage to seasonal route competitions, currency shocks, and route-specific commodity shifts.

-ForecastIQ provides a flexible, maritime-focused forecasting ontology.
+MarineSense provides a flexible, maritime-focused forecasting ontology.
 It marries static macro-trends with dynamic real-time signals, overlays scenario analysis—including rare black swan events—and transforms these inputs into actionable maritime insights.
-By supporting user feedback and clearly delineating static and dynamic layers, ForecastIQ is designed to evolve with market conditions, delivering more informed, adaptive decision-making tools for maritime stakeholders.
+By supporting user feedback and clearly delineating static and dynamic layers, MarineSense is designed to evolve with market conditions, delivering more informed, adaptive decision-making tools for maritime stakeholders.